October 24, 2013: Ogre Launch Party: Huge Win

 • MIBs and volunteers from the membership stepped up and made LOTS of things run well.
 Some problems I'd worried about, such as "How will they get three copies of this heavy game to the car?" just weren't problems, thanks to planning (Dollies are GOOD) and volunteers.
 Particular thanks to Team Griego!
 And everyone thank Lené Griego for the many and excellent pictures, of which this is a small subset.

 • Tech support was provided by Jimmie Bragdon, aided by Brandon (Brandon again)!
-We had a wifi hotspot, two webcasts from the site, and one from Daniel Jew in Singapore.
+We had a wifi hotspot, two webcasts from the site, and one from Daniel overseas.
 (You can find those now on our YouTube channel.)
 There was a big monitor running Ogre videos and another one running the old Ogre computer game.
 Plus the music in the "museum."

 • All the staff survived, and the very next day, the Ogre Logistics Facility was reconfigured from party site to shipping department, and supporter copies were being shipped.
 And the shipping continues.
 Right now we think we might get the last one out about November 10.
 Keep up with our Kickstarter updates for more info.